There's a calm beauty in the rolling, forested hills of Athens, Ohio.

-Farmland is available in Athens, but it’s not the black topsoil and flat fields of typical Midwestern farms.
+Farmland is available in Athens, Ohio, but it’s not the black topsoil and flat fields of typical Midwestern farms.
 Instead, farms in the area tend to be small, and growers have to work harder to make the clay soil productive.
 But many have taken up the challenge, and, thanks to the mild climate, have turned the area into a bit of horticultural heaven.
 The Athens farmers market is open year-round and everything sold is local.
 Athens also has a community kitchen that growers can use to make value-added food products.

 Athens is home to Ohio University, which gives it all the benefits of a college town: arts, culture, eclectic restaurants and bookstores, speakers and sporting events.
 But unlike some better-known college towns, Athens remains fairly remote and inexpensive.